raspberrypilearning/lego-robot-face/en/step_10.md

 --- task ---

-To begin with you need to create a dictionary to store the different facial expressions you want to use.
-This will give values for the mouth motors, the eyebrow motor and the eyes.
+To begin with, you need to create a dictionary to store the different facial expressions you want to use.
+This will give values for the mouth motors, the eyebrow motor, and the eyes.

 --- code ---
 ---